-Lana KaraiaICAMT Ambassador of Georgia Board member of ICOM Georgia, National Coordinator of European Museum Forum.
-Lana Karaia's ongoing activities cover museum audience development and capacity building projects focused on contemporary museum challenges for Georgia and neighboring countries (Armenia and Azerbaijan).
-She is also involved in several research projects, including "Integration and identity" on researching Georgian immigrant artists in Europe and USA; and scientific grant project on researching Georgian collections in St. Petersburg museums, etc. Since 2019 Lana Karaia runs 3-years International Project BE MUSEUMER funded by EU Creative Programme, focusing on long-term learning programme for South Caucasus museum personnel and covering research components of museum spaces in all three countries.
+Lana Karaia ICAMT Ambassador of Georgia Lana Karaia is Museologist, cultural manager and art historian.
+She is a Board member of ICOM Georgia, Georgia National Coordinator of the European Museum Forum.
+Lana Karaia got an MA degree in Art history and theory at Tbilisi State Academy of Art, currently, she is working on her PhD dissertation in Museology at Tbilisi State University.
+Lana Karaia's ongoing activities cover museum audience development and capacity-building projects focused on contemporary museum challenges in Georgia and neighbouring countries (Armenia and Azerbaijan).
+She is also working on several research projects, including a scientific fundamental grant project on researching Georgian collections in St. Petersburg museums, and "Integration and identity" on researching Georgian immigrant artists in Europe and USA.
+Since 2019 Lana Karaia runs a 3-year consortium Project BE MUSEUMER funded by EU Creative Programme, focusing on a long-term learning programme for South Caucasus Museum workers and covering research components of museum challenges in all three countries.
+Lana Karaia is a lecturer on museum management and marketing at the Museology MA programme of Tbilisi State Art Academy and museum studies at the Cultural tourism faculty of Saba University.